gray509/task_tracker/README.md

 # Task Tracker
 Task Tracker is a simple command-line tool built with Python that helps you manage your tasks efficiently.
 You can add, update, delete, and list tasks, as well as track their progress using different status labels.
+This is a Python sample solution for the task-tracker challenge from [roadmap.sh.](https://roadmap.sh/projects/task-tracker)

 ## 🛠Features
 - Add new tasks with descriptions